Asch5/keystroke_app/src/components/DESCRIPTION_OF_COMPONENT_FOLDER.md

 - **Rich Word Display**: Shows phonetic transcription, part of speech, variants, and metadata (audio, images, examples)
 - **Pagination Support**: Navigate through large search result sets with previous/next controls
 - **Interactive Actions**: Add/remove definitions with optimistic UI updates and toast notifications
+- **Seamless List Integration**: After adding a word to dictionary, users get a toast notification with "Add to List" action button for immediate list organization
+- **Workflow Optimization**: Creates a smooth Search → Dictionary → List workflow using the reused AddToListDialog component
+- **Translation-Aware Display**: Shows definitions in user's native language when translations are available with original definition reference
 - **Empty States**: Helpful guidance for initial state and no results scenarios
 - **Responsive Design**: Mobile-friendly layout with proper spacing and typography